Facility Power

 Distribution

 The switch gears operating the facility are digital MicroVersaTrip systems with IC overview capabilities for operational reliance as well as reduced failure in operational states.
 Four times per year, InfoBunker drops all external power to the facility to cause a full implementation of all switchgear and generator systems.
-This goes far beyond standard testing as it exercises all the equipment in an simulated emergency state.
+This goes far beyond standard data center testing as it exercises all the equipment in an simulated emergency state.
 A full 2N power network throughout the facility gives the ability to perform all electrical maintenance without ever affecting any clients.

 Generators

 These generators are capable of operating in either N with synching across all 3, N+2 or 2N+1 modes depending on the needs of the facility.
 This permits us to have maximum efficiency and reliability.
 In marked contrast to many traditional data centers, our turbines as well as the related air handling and filtration equipment are housed entirely within the facility to protect the units from any external incidents, either natural or man-made.
-The generators themselves are located in a specially constructed room composed of 12 inch thick concrete walls with massive steel reinforcements.
+The generators themselves are located in a specially constructed room composed of 12-inch thick concrete walls with massive steel reinforcements.

 InfoBunker utilizes computer-controlled turbines (rather than standard diesel reciprocating engines) due to their high reliability and low maintenance requirements.
 Turbines have a minimum of moving parts meaning each of these units can operate continuously up to 35,000 hours or 2,500 starts before overhaul.
 This is the equivalent to 4.5 years of continuous run time or 208 years of test starts.